 Wislawa Szymborska

 Words are symbols not necessarily truthful.
 We endow them with meaning in order to appease our bewilderment before aspects of reality we cannot fully comprehend.
+Perhaps writing is found in an effort for our conscience to overcome its fragility.

 Anonymous